 AnnularAperture

-class dnois.optics.rt.AnnularAperture(inner_r: Real | Tensor = 0.0, outer_r: Real | Tensor = inf)
+class dnois.optics.rt.AnnularAperture(inner_r: Real | Tensor = 0.0, outer_r: Real | Tensor = None)

 Parameters:

 • inner_r (float | Tensor) – Inner radius.
+Must be smaller than outer_r.
+Default : 0.

 • outer_r (float | Tensor) – Outer radius.
+Must be finite.
+Default: dnois.conf.default_aperture_radius.

 evaluate(x: Tensor, y: Tensor) BoolTensor